sjkaliski/pinned/README.md

 ## Overview

 This package enables reverse compatibility for a Go API by defining versions and their associated changes.
-Consequently, API versions can be maintained for long periods of time without minimal effort.
+Consequently, API versions can be maintained for long periods of time with minimal effort.

 ## Usage